 Transportation corridor hierarchy

-Council currently has a transportation corridor hierarchy.
+In lieu of adoption of ONF refer to Councils’ transportation corridor hierarchy.
 These can be found in the District Plan.
+Early engagement with Council staff is recommended to confirm specific hierarchy requirements of roads.

 Network connectivity

 Well-connected urban networks (roads and other links) are achieved with smaller block sizes and regular connections.
 Network connectivity must be designed to achieve: